cllckn/information-and-communication-technologies/module5/README.md

 >[ProductRepositoryMain.java](./repository/ProductRepositoryMain.java) | [IProductRepository.java](./repository/IProductRepository.java) | [ClientService.java](./repository/ClientService.java) | [Product.java](./repository/Product.java) | [ProductPostgresqlImplementation.java](./repository/ProductPostgresqlImplementation.java) | [ProductMongodbImplementation.java](./repository/ProductMongodbImplementation.java)

-***
-## Hands-on Exercise 1

-1. Initialize a new project with maven support.
-2. Include relevant database drivers for PostgreSQL and MongoDB operations.
-3. Define a package named `cc.ku.ict.module5.exercises.exercise1`.
-4. Define the `ecommercedb` database and `products` table in `PostgreSQL`, using the SQL statements above the Class Diagram.
-5. Run the program given above that performs operations on the  PostgreSQL database (Check the db connection parameters).
-6. Define `findByName(String name)` and `findByPrice(double price)` methods for product repository and modify the main method to test them.
-***

 ### Database Operations with Java and MongoDB

 You can use MongoDB Cloud (https://account.mongodb.com/account/login